smithsa/wpinstall/README.md

 ## wpinstall
 A shell script that will automate the creation of a custom installation of a Wordpress setup with a Foudnationpress theme.
+Connects to local database, install plugins, and the Foundationpress Theme.
 Additionally, the script adds a python script that will automate page and template creation within the Foudnationpress theme.

 ## Motivation
-This decreases the time and steps involved in a tedious setup for a wordpress build.
+This decreases the time and steps involved in a tedious setup for wordpress builds.

 ## Dependencies
 Wordpress Installation Script